Former President Bill Clinton returns to Oklahoma City 30 years after the bombing

-OKLAHOMA CITY — (AP) — Thirty years after the deadliest homegrown attack in U.S. history, former President Bill Clinton will return to Oklahoma City on Saturday to remember the people who were killed and comfort those affected by the bombing.
+OKLAHOMA CITY — (AP) — Thirty years after the deadliest homegrown attack in U.S. history, former President Bill Clinton returned to Oklahoma City on Saturday to remember the people who were killed and comfort those affected by the bombing.

 Clinton was president on April 19, 1995, when a truck bomb exploded, destroying a nine-story federal building in downtown Oklahoma City.
-He will deliver the keynote address at a remembrance ceremony near the Oklahoma City National Memorial Museum.
+He delivered the keynote address at a remembrance ceremony near the Oklahoma City National Memorial Museum.

 Clinton, now 78, was widely praised for how he helped the city grapple with its grief in the wake of the bombing, which killed 168 people, including 19 children.
 He says it was a day in his presidency that he will never forget.

-"The nation's eyes were there.
-The nation's heart was broken there," Clinton said in a video statement posted to the Clinton Foundation website.
-"I was privately praying that I would find the right words, the right tone, the right rhythm to somehow get into the mind and heart of as many Americans as possible."
+“I still remember as if it were 30 minutes ago, coming here with Hillary to that memorial service and saying: ‘You have lost too much, but you have not lost everything.
+You have certainly not lost America, and we will be with you for as many tomorrows as it takes,’” Clinton said, recalling his first visit to Oklahoma City just days after the bombing, when he spoke at a memorial service for the for the victims.
+“I do think we've kept that commitment.”

-Clinton has visited the Oklahoma City National Memorial Museum several times in the years since the bombing and delivered speeches on major anniversaries.
+Clinton has visited the Oklahoma City National Memorial Museum numerous times in the years since the bombing and delivered speeches on major anniversaries.

+On Saturday, Clinton also cautioned about the polarizing nature of modern-day politics and how such divisiveness can lead to violence, as it did 30 years ago.
+He said there is much the nation can learn from the “Oklahoma Standard,” a term coined to reference the city's response to the bombing by uniting in service, honor and kindness.

+“Today, Oklahoma City, America needs you,” he said.
+“I wish to goodness every American could just see life unfold here, hearing these stories.”

 Among the memorial's top missions is to help people understand the senselessness of political violence and teach a new generation about the impact of the bombing, said Kari Watkins, the memorial's president and CEO.